 Psychological safety in the workplace

-Psychological safety may sound complex, but it is just a fancy way of saying that your employees feel safe to be vulnerable, to take risks in front of their teammates and that they won’t be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes.
+vulnerable, to take risks in front of their teammates and that they won’t be punished or humiliated for speaking up with ideas, questions,

 Gone are the days where you have the person in charge who is in complete control, while the employees follow obediently and silently along.
 Modern workplaces have realised the benefits of promoting a psychologically safe environment.
 In these workplaces, employees: